dyskun/librenav/index.md

 title: "Home"
 description: LibreNav Home
 ---
-LibreNav is committed to fostering personal growth and development.
+LibreNav promotes personal growth and development among the Indian youth.
 We have two primary objectives:

-1. Student Education: We aim to broaden students’ perspectives by informing them about the wide array of career paths that align with their interests.
-This helps them make well-informed decisions about their future.
+1. Student Education: Due to socio-economic reasons, most students in India choose between a handful of career paths, leading to over-competition in some fields, study programs misaligned with a person's interests and abilities, unemployment, and unhappiness.
+We aim to broaden students’ perspectives by informing them about the wide array of career paths they could choose.
+We interview individuals employed in a wide range of fields where they could share the path they took to reach this stage.
-2. Young Adult Empowerment: We offer information about diverse skill training programs and potential industries where these skills can be utilised.
-Our goal is to help young adults recognize the importance of their skills and how they can use them to find employment.

-To fulfil our mission, we engage in several key activities:

-1. Interview people: We interview individuals from various career paths, with a special focus on reaching children in underprivileged regions.
-This initiative provides them access to a range of professional insights they might not otherwise encounter.
-2. Interview organisations: We conduct interviews with organisations that provide skill training.
-This not only educates individuals about the significance of skills for employment but also aids these organisations in their search for potential employees.

-Through these initiatives, we aspire to create a society where everyone has access to valuable career guidance and skill development opportunities.
+2. Young Adult Empowerment: Organisations providing skill training, funding opportunities, etc. are active in the country, but the people who need them the most are often unaware of their existence.
+We aim to inform young adults about the organisations they could use to find employment or advance their careers.
+We conduct interviews with organisations to spread awareness.
+This not only informs the individuals about the opportunities available around them, but it also aids these organisations to attract more employees and volunteers.